gizmocuz/Victron/Enphase2MQTT/README.md

 # Domoticz Enphase to MQTT

 This project is created to publish the actual delivery and kWh counter of the Enphase Meter to MQTT It is currently used for [Venus-OS, dbus-mqtt-pv](https://github.com/mr-manuel/venus-os_dbus-mqtt-pv)

+It could take a few minutes before the data is visible in the VRM dashboard Data should also be available in the Remote Console

+You can modify this script if you are using a multiphase Enphase system and have more then one phase to report (see readme of the dbus-mqtt-pv project)

 ## Configuration
 Configuration is done by editing the python file.